suzuki-hpc/SC23-AD/Work/Artwork/README.md

 # Creating artworks

-## Setting-up
+## Initial Setting

-In this CA, all tables and figures similar to the ones in the articles are created by three python scripts: `table.py`, `hist.py`, and  `sub.py`.
-These scripts depend on external libraries, and thus those must be installed first.
-Since, we have compiled all the necessary library information in `requirements.txt`, you can install them with the following command.
+The CA provides three python scripts for producing similar tables and figures to the ones in the article: `table.py`, `hist.py`, and  `sub.py`.
+These scripts depend on some external libraries; those must be installed first.
+Since we have compiled all the necessary library information in `requirements.txt`, you can install them with the following command.

 ```shell
 pip install -r requirements.txt
 ```

-## Drawing the tables
+## Creating tables

+The `table.py` script display tables using the text results in the `Result` directory:

 ```shell
 cd <path to the CA>/Work/Artwork
 python table.py <seq or multi>
 ```

-The `table.py` script display a table using the text files in the `Result` directory.
-If `seq` is passed as the runtime, the table having the results of the sequential solvers will be displayed.
-On the other hand, if `multi` is passed, the results of the multi-threaded solvers will be showed on standard output.
-An example of the output is as follows, where only the three tests for `atmosmdd`, `wang3`, and `wang4` were performed.
+If `seq` is passed to the runtime argument, the test results for the sequential solvers will be shown on standard output.
+On the other hand, if `multi` is passed, the results of the multi-threaded solvers will be tabulated.

+An example output is shown below.
+In this example, the results of the three tests, `atmosmdd`, `wang3`, and `wang4`, were displayed.

 ```
 m = 5